 I learned to embrace a healthy lifestyle early in life.
 I aim to use my journalistic voice to share my deep knowledge about health and wellness with others so they can live their best lives outside the box.

-Cherie Berkley, MS, is a writer covering health features and news content for Verywell.
+Cherie Berkley, MS, is a writer covering health features for Verywell.
 She is an award-winning journalist for her coverage of international health in Africa.
 Prior to joining Verywell, Ms. Berkley worked as an assistant managing editor at WebMD.
 While there she also wrote news and feature stories covering the gamut of health and wellness.

 Ms. Berkley has also worked in television as a news producer and writer at CNN International and CNN USA in Atlanta.
 Before her four-year stint at CNN, Ms. Berkley produced national, award-winning television documentaries for the A&E network and worked as a television news health reporter and anchor at a CBS affiliate in Illinois.

 Ms. Berkley earned a Master of Science in journalism from the Medill School of Journalism at Northwestern University.
 She also holds a master's certification in international health from The Bloomberg School of Public Health at Johns Hopkins and a Bachelor of Arts from Emory University.

 Verywell Health is an award-winning online resource for reliable, understandable, and up-to-date health information on the medical topics that matter most to you.
 We take a human approach to health and wellness content and reach more than 300 million readers annually.

 Our editorial team includes writers, editors, and fact checkers who make sure our information is clear, accurate, and useful so you can make confident choices about your health.

 Our writers are notable voices in their respective disciplines, from physicians to medical journalists to patients/patient advocates.
 These individuals are specifically selected for their extensive knowledge and real-world experience, as well as their ability to communicate complex information in a clear, helpful, and unbiased way.